assadiandre/Aerial-Image-Stitcher/README.md

 # Aerial-Image-Stitcher
-An algorithm built to stitch drone aerial imagery.
-The program runs locally on iOS (written in Swift, Objective C++) and is built off of the OpenCV framework.
-It produces accurately geo-referenced maps.
+An algorithm built to stitch drone aerial imagery coined "QuickMap".
+The program runs locally on iOS (written in Swift, Objective C++).
+QuickMap is a feature I worked on in the summer of 2018 & 2019 at 3DR which is currently integrated into BETA SiteScan.
+The algorithm itself was built using OpenCV and C++.
+QuickMap uses the SIFT descriptor algorithm to localize keypoints and generate affine warp transformations that neatly align images.
+It uses GPS points to fill in missing images and uses multi-image referencing to reduce accumulated error.
+Once finished stitching, it blends the result and finds an appropriate geographical transformation to display it on a map.

 ## Installation of Libraries
 It's recommended to use the latest version of OpenCV (4.1.1) with the contribution modules.
 You can download it [here](https://www.dropbox.com/s/m8yxpqen3m1m4m5/opencv2.framework.zip?dl=0).
 Alternatively, you can build it yourself, however the former is much easier.
 Once downloaded, add it to `Aerial-Image-Stitcher/QuickMap/OpenCV`